mykhailor-aim/drawio-github/DARK-MODE.md

 ## CSS Target

-If you need more control over dark mode in SVG images, the target rule can be used in CSS as follows.
-This will enable dark mode if the image is loaded with a #dark hash property.
-Note that the SVG element must be given an ID, the media query must be removed and the rules must be preprended with :target for this to work:
+If you need more control over dark mode in SVG images, the target CSS pseudo-class can be used as follows.
+This will enable dark mode if the image is loaded with a #dark hash property - or any other value that you assign to the SVG ID attribute.
+The media query must be removed and :target must be added, resulting in the following CSS:

 ```
 <style type="text/css">